Australia-Singapore Digital Economy Agreement: fact sheet

 - digital identity

-Australia and Singapore announced conclusion of negotiations for the DEA on 23 March 2020.
+Australia and Singapore signed the DEA on 6 August 2020.

-The DEA text will undergo further legal review by both Australia and Singapore prior to signature and publication, followed by treaty ratification processes, including tabling in Parliament and consideration by the Joint Standing Committee on Treaties.
+The DEA will now undergo Australian treaty-making processes, including tabling in Parliament and consideration by the Joint Standing Committee on Treaties prior to ratification.

 For more information

-We welcome your feedback on further potential areas of cooperation with Singapore in the digital economy.
+We welcome your feedback on further potential areas of cooperation with Singapore on digital economy issues.